 Integrated portfolio (30% of total GCSE) Practical component (30% of total GCSE) Listening and appraising (40% of total GCSE) Performance on the learner's chosen instrument Composition to a brief set by the learner.
 Ensemble performance (minimum 1 minute).
 Composition to an OCR set brief (minimum 3 minutes).
 A 1 hour 30 minutes written paper, with CD.
-Aural recognition and context unheard/ unfamiliar music from within the areas of study.
+Aural recognition and context unheard/ unfamiliar music from within the areas of Set by the leather. brief (minimum 3 minutes). study.